czhangy/UCLA-Major-Requirements/Misc/ENGR-183EW/notes.md

       - Force composition: the personnel makeup has moved to more inclusive combat roles
       - Worldwide security and peacekeeping: remains a main strategic consideration, but the amount of activity that the military devotes to it had varied with the administrations
       - Promotion of stable and friendly governments: encouragement of worldwide democracy that also varies from administration to administration
-      - Limiting the size and duration of military missions: seeing an end at the beginning has emrged as a key strategic factor
+      - Limiting the size and duration of military missions: seeing an end at the beginning has emerged as a key strategic factor

     - With respect to tactics, the military has developed some new requirements in the post-9/11 period:
       - Rapid projection of overwhelming force: the conventional ways of moving heavy weapons and equipment to a distant battlefield were too slow for today's fast-paced world